Concordium/concordium-rust-smart-contracts/templates/default/deploy-scripts/README.md

 # Running The Script

-Build and run the script from the root folder using
+Build and run the script from the deploy-scripts folder using
 ```
 cargo run
 ```